-- develop healthy alternatives for personal health choices.
+list healthy changes for personal health choices.

-- clipboards for walking tour observations
+clipboards and paper for school walking tour observations

-- copy of Service Project Suggestions (Handout)
+copy of Service Project Suggestions (Handout)

 - exercise: planned physical activity for the purpose of conditioning the body, improving health, and maintaining fitness.